ekozat/courses_select_manager/sprint7/sprint7_docs/Testing-UI/howToTest.md

-- Download the .slide file found on this directory.
+- Download the .side file found on this directory.
 - Open your terminal
 - Redirect to the directory that contains the downloaded file.
 - Ensure you have the Selenium IDE chrome extension installed.